baimorn/baimorn/README.md

 #### About Me 👩🏻‍💻
 ###### My name is Baimorn.
 I interested in User Experience / User Interface Design.
-I want to learn and practice my skill to improve my design for what user need and what user interact with , Also i hope to gain various experience from this intership.
+I want to learn and practice my skill to improve my design for what user need and what user interact with , Also i hope to gain various experience from this internship.

+#### Tools 💻
+##### #FF61F6

 #### Github Stats 📈
 <a href="https://github.com/baimorn/github-readme-stats">